KFrancis25/Brute-Force-Password-Hacker/README.md

 # Brute Force Password Hacker

-This Python script demonstrates a simple brute-force password hacker that attempts to find a password by generating all possible combinations of characters up to a specified length.
+This Python script demonstrates a simple brute-force password hacker that I wrote in high school that attempts to find a password by generating all possible combinations of characters up to a specified length.
 It uses the SHA-256 hashing algorithm to compare guessed passwords against a known hash.

 ## Table of Contents